Turtle Island – Indians Do Cry

 Share

 Duncan engaged in further research over the summer of 2023, particularly seeking an Indigenous graphic artist with whom to partner.
-In the fall of 2023, the graphic artist Mangeshig confirmed his willingness to join the project.
-Around this time, Duncan conducted his first in-person interviews with Mike Auksi, travelling to Sioux Lookout, Ontario to do a site visit and research.
+In the fall of 2023, Anishinaabe graphic artist Mangeshig confirmed his willingness to join the project.
+Around this time, Duncan conducted his first in-person interviews with Mike Auksi, travelling to Sioux Lookout, Ontario for site visits and research.
 Unfortunately, a planned interview session with George Kenny had to be postponed due to George’s health.

-During the winter of 2024, Duncan hired research assistants and began shaping the story narrative.
-In the spring of 2024, Mike, Mangeshig, and Duncan travelled to Thunder Bay to meet and interview George.
-Duncan completed the manuscript for the story in the summer of 2024.
+During the winter of 2024, Duncan hired research assistants and began developing the story narrative.
+In the spring of 2024, Mike and Duncan travelled to Thunder Bay to conduct in-person interviews with George.
+Duncan drafted the manuscript for in the summer/fall of 2024.
+Mangeshig will spend winter of 2024/25 completing the first visual draft.
+His initial character sketches and thumbnails are shared here.
+Anticipated completion is summer of 2025.

 Image 1.
 Mike Auksi’s elite amateur hockey career culminated in playing for the Estonian national team in the Olympic qualifiers in 2015 and 2016.
 (Photo supplied by Mike Auksi)